12 Fireplace Restoration Ideas That Will Revive Any Home

 restoring fireplace hearth

 The solution is to do a “German smear or schmear.”
-This technique gives your exposed brick fireplace the look of irregular stones.
+This technique gives your exposed brick fireplace the appearance of irregular stones.
 It involves applying wet mortar over bricks and removing some of it before it dries.

 The mortar gives the bricks a rough texture, making them appear rustic.
 Typically, a German smear involves spreading mortar over red brick, but you can try various mortar tints and brick colors.

-We recommend using the services of a skilled chimney sweep to help you do it.
 Remember, the mortar will not work on painted brick.

+We recommend using the services of a skilled chimney sweep team to help you do it.

 ——